mvanthoor/rustic/readme.md

 # Rustic Chess Engine

 Rustic is a chess engine written from scratch in the Rust programming language.
-It is not derived from any other engine, but it uses many concepts that have been well-known in chess programming for many decades;
-therefore, the engine still stands on the shoulders of the giants of the past.

 This repo has been extended to change the engine focus to moves which the opponent has limited replies to in order to gain or maintain an advantage.

-README will be updated.
+I do not take credit for any code other than in this fork.

 # User interface